PostHog/posthog.com/contents/docs/integrations.md

 showTitle: true
 ---

-PostHog provides a bunch of libraries to send events from your app to your PostHog instance.
+PostHog provides many libraries to send events from your app to your PostHog instance.

+We have [event autocapture](/docs/features/events#autocapture-event-tracking) for front end events, but you can use these libraries and the API to enrich the user data, or to send data to other systems.

+## Receiving user/event data into PostHog

 * [JS](/integrations/js-integration)
 * [Node](/integrations/node-integration)